fram-x/react-native-fluid/README.md

 Declarative animations for React Native and React Native Web.

+> NOTE: This is pre-relase and should not be used in production.

 ## Installation

 Installing react-native-fluid-transitions is simple, both in React Native Web and in React Native.